 - Raising funds for local charities

-The project builds on previous BSAC Expeditions from MV Halton and in-conjunction with MV Halton during the European Scientific Diving Conference 2018.
+The project built on previous BSAC Expeditions from MV Halton and in-conjunction with MV Halton during the European Scientific Diving Conference 2018.

-Scapa 100 will run throughout 2019 and the countdown is now on for clubs to get involved.
+Scapa 100 ran throughout 2019 and we appreciate all the clubs that got involved.

-BSAC’s Expeditions Officer, Andrew Hunt said that Scapa 100 will be "a great opportunity for BSAC members to participate in some diving with a purpose.
-If you’ve not been to Scapa before then make the effort in 2019".
+BSAC’s Expeditions Officer, Andrew Hunt said that Scapa 100 was "a great opportunity for BSAC members to participate in some diving with a purpose.
+If you’ve not been to Scapa before then make the effort".

 Following on from the Jutland commemorations, this is a significant anniversary for our maritime history and the chance to bring together a large number of divers to mark the occasion and learn about a period of history that has also departed living memory.

-There are four ways you and your club can take part:
+There were four ways you and your club could have taken part:

-- Join a dive team on a boat chartered by BSAC.
+- Joined a dive team on a boat chartered by BSAC.

-- Bring your club RIB to Scapa and be part of a multi-club expedition.
+- Brought your club RIB to Scapa and be part of a multi-club expedition.

-- Charter a local hardboat for your club or group of divers to join Scapa 100.
+- Chartered a local hardboat for your club or group of divers to join Scapa 100.